rishavpandey160999/Production-and-spectroscopic-investigation-of-Hg-and-Rn-isotopes-using-CFR-and-MNTR-at-MASHA-JINR-/README.md

 high energetic projectile particle enters into the MASHA setup and induce a nuclear reaction by colliding with target material sputtered in rotating disc present in target box of MASHA facility.
-The products of nuclear reaction are isotopes of Hg (for 40Ar + 148Sm) and Rn (for 40Ar + 166Er and 48Ca
-+ 242P u) which are stopped by the absorber material of hot catcher.
+The products of nuclear reaction are isotopes of Hg (for 40Ar + 148Sm) and Rn (for 40Ar + 166Er and 48Ca + 242Pu) which are stopped by the absorber material of hot catcher.
 The absorber material is generally made up of thin film of graphite or carbon nanotubes which is heated to around 1800 − 2000oC by means of IR radiations coming out from poly-graphene heater as well as by a direct current passing through the absorber.
 This absorber stops the isotopic products of